gesa/tc39-notes/meetings/2025-09/september-24.md

 BAN: Okay.

 CDA: I did mention in the point of order but I captured the queue from Monday, and then completely forgot to paste them in here.
 Some of them may have been covered as NRO pointed out, but I will add them in.
 Please remind me in case I forget again.
 I will add them in later this afternoon and if we skip over them because we covered it sufficiently, it’s fine.
 They’re all from SFC.
 Shall we break for lunch?

+### Speaker's summary of key points

+* Functionality involving arithmetic removed from proposal, rounding only performed on way in
+* Support for non-mathematical values in domain of Number added, i.e. -0, ±Infinity, NaN
+* Concerns expressed by WH re: handling of significant digits, particularly for zero values

 ## Continuation: Update on proposal-module-global